-In July of 1816, Michael Martin encountered an odd clergyman at a tavern in his native Ireland who dazzled him with his wealth: fine clothes, rich jewelry and an endless river of liquor.
+In July of 1816, Michael Martin encountered an odd clergyman at a tavern in his native Ireland.
+The cleric dazzled him with his wealth: fine clothes, rich jewelry and an endless river of liquor.

 The clergyman put him through a series of tests to measure his strength and his running speed.
 Martin impressed the man so well, especially with his foot speed, that he offered him a job, a partnership really.
 But not as a clergyman, as a highwayman robbing unwary travelers.

-The clergyman revealed himself as a notorious robber in disguise, Captain Thunderbolt -- so named because he struck fast and without warning – and he was offering 20-year old Martin a place in the fraternity of highwaymen.
+The clergyman revealed himself as a notorious robber in disguise, Captain Thunderbolt — so named because he struck fast and without warning – and he offered 20-year old Martin a place in the fraternity of highwaymen.

-Martin hesitated momentarily, he would later say.
+Martin hesitated momentarily, he later said.
 He had not, to this stage of his young life, committed any serious crimes.
 But he was about to start.

 Thunderbolt dubbed Martin “Captain Lightfoot,” for his foot speed, and he schooled his new partner in his own personal highwayman’s code: